 - Allow cookies to cool on baking sheet for about 10 minutes before serving.
 I let them cool on the baking sheet and don’t use a rack.

 - Cookies will keep airtight at room temperature for up to 1 week or in the freezer for up to 6 months.
 Alternatively, unbaked cookie dough can be stored in an airtight container in the refrigerator for up to 5 days, or in the freezer for up to 4 months, so consider baking only as many cookies as desired and save the remaining dough to be baked in the future when desired.

-Adapted from Soft and Chewy M&M Chocolate Chip Cookies
+Recipe adapted from my Soft & Chewy M&M's Chocolate Chip Cookies.

-Soft M&M Chocolate Chip Cookies – Soft, chewy, thick, and people love these big cookies loaded with M&Ms and chocolate!
+Soft M&M’s Chocolate Chip Cookies – Soft, chewy, thick, and people love these big cookies loaded with M&Ms and chocolate!

 Triple Peanut Butter Cookie Pie — This fast & easy cookie pie has peanut butter worked in 3 different ways.
 If you’re a peanut butter lover, this pie is for you!

-Triple Peanut Butter Monster Cookie Bars – Peanut butter is use 3 different ways and baked into bars.
+Triple Peanut Butter Monster Cookie Bars – Peanut butter is used 3 different ways and baked into bars.
 Great for pantry odds-and-ends cleanout!